Below are important details to help you have the best experience possible when watching a virtual Mountainfilm on Tour program.

 Can I watch a film program more than once?

-Once you begin watching a program, you can pause, resume, and complete the viewing anytime until the 48-hour window ends.
+Once you begin watching a program, you can pause, resume, and complete the viewing anytime until the watch window closes.
 Please note: To prevent the sharing and distribution of access links, the system will let you open and close the browser window as long as you are on the same internet network / IP address when you first clicked on the streaming link.
 If you need to switch to a different internet IP or network, then the system will let you reset your access one time.
 If you would like to invite a friend or family member to watch a program, please encourage them to purchase a ticket.

 Do the films have closed captioning?